-Most stress when visiting Disney World, particularly when it comes to having one of these touring plans.
-A lot invest time (and money!) into “professional” plans and crowd calendars, and honestly, they’re really all a complete waste.
+Most stress when visiting Disney World.
+A lot invest time (and money!) into “professional” plans and crowd calendars.
+Here’s the thing though: they’re all a complete waste.
 Stop and smell the roses.
-Plan your dining reservations, set up your fast passes, but just enjoy the rest!
-I’m serious!!
-Don’t go in with a touring plan – that’s my plan.
+Plan your dining reservations and set up your fast passes in advance, but just enjoy the rest!
+I’m serious!
+Don’t go in with a touring plan.
+That’s the only plan you need.
 And this is coming from someone who PLANS THE HELL OUT OF EVERYTHING.

 Park Hours: 9am-9pm

 Time We Showed Up: 10:00am (rope drop is NOT in my vocabulary!)